When are Inspections Required?

 - Reinforced Masonry Inspection: In grouted masonry before any units are laid up, all steel must be tied and in place ready for concrete foundation pour.
 Grout inspection is required after units are laid.
 Final inspection is required after cells are grouted and cap is installed.

 - Structural Steel Inspection: When structural steel members are in place and required connections are complete but before concealing any members or connections.
 Certificates of Compliance are to be given to the City Inspector.

 - Re-roof Inspection: Sheathing inspection and building final inspection.
-See the Re-roofing Requirements handout for more details.
+Please see our guidelines for Reroofing Requirements.